jinhojang6/jinhojang6/README.md

 - Database: PostgreSQL, MongoDB
 - Infra: Kubernetes, Jenkins

 I mostly work on JS/TS development using React, NextJS, and NestJS nowadays.
-You can find my recent activities or projects below.
+You can find my recent activities and projects below.

 <br/>